Suriname

 Make sure to contact the embassy to let them know about your projects.
 Do not forget to create a My DC account, where you can add your activities to our Cultural Database.
 This way you will be included in our database and become part of our network.

-How can I find a residency, stage to peform, exhibition space?
+- How can I find a residency, stage to perform, exhibition space?

 Through the DutchCulture database, you can find out which artists from the Netherlands have worked at which venues, and start your research there.
 Go to the search icon on the upper left corner of the website, and search by discipline, country, and city.